 What is RPO?

 Let’s start with what we know best.
-RPO or recruitment process outsourcing agencies and providers play a strategic role in the recruitment process.
-They don’t simply help you recruit for a vacancy.
+RPO or recruitment process outsourcing agencies play a strategic role in the recruitment process.
+They don’t simply help you recruit for a tech vacancy like hiring a single full-stack developer.
 Instead, they act as an extension of your business, helping your internal recruitment teams or business leaders to better understand the minefield that is talent acquisition.